4strid/mouse-control.autohotkey/README.md

 #### For Vim Purists
 _"Why doesn't `i` take me into Insert mode and `Escape` put me in Normal mode! >:U"_

-I tried to leave some variant of `i` as an alternative to enter Insert mode but it was impossible for me to keep straight when it would switch modes and when it was left click, so now it's just consistently left click which is less likely to make me upset.
+I made `i` left click.
+You've got `Win Alt i` which is a nice and unintrusive variant of `i`.
+We didn't even used to have that when Win Alt was part of Quick modes so there you go.

 `Escape` is too useful a key to bind to anything.
 It was infuriating to hit Escape and not have the expected effect so I took it out.